isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-03-07-post-Together We Are Stronger One Team Singapore!.md

 ##### **Reaching out to the region**

 11\.
 To engage the regional community, NILA’s Quest, a web-based digital game specially created for the 28th SEA Games was launched during the event.
 Featuring the Games mascot, Nila, players will follow him, on a quest to all 11 South East Asian countries to collect flames to contribute to the final SEA Games Torch Up!
 Art Installation to be unveiled in June.
 The digital game will also provide players a chance to win one of 15 weekly prize draws.
 The grand prize will see a winning pair from each country to fly to Singapore to enjoy the SEA Games in Singapore, including the Opening Ceremony.
-The game is now online at [www.nilaquest.com](http://www.nilaquest.com/).
+The game is now online.

 12\.
 Breaking new ground was also the SEA Games’ first ever Google+ Hangout, which allowed viewers to interact with Team Singapore athletes past and present, and experience highlights of the event live as they were broadcasted live around the region.